sfestenstein/resume/README.md

 ## Overview

 Results-driven Software Engineer with over 25 years of experience designing high-performance applications using C++, Java, and Python.
-Specializes in object-oriented programming, GUI development, and distributed systems, with a proven track record of delivering real-time software solutions and leading technical training for engineering teams.
+Specializes in object-oriented programming, GUI development, Real Time Operating Systems (RTOS), embedded development, and distributed systems, with a proven track record of delivering real-time software solutions and leading technical training for engineering teams.

 ## Critical Skills